p-j-smith/lipyphilic/docs/reference/analyses.rst

 ==============

 Here we provide a brief description of the analysis tools currently available in **lipyphilic**, along with examples of how to perform each analysis.
-For full information on each analysis tool, including the APIs, see the following pages:
+For the full API of each analysis tool, see the :ref:`API`.

-* Assign leaflets: :mod:`lipyphilic.lib.assign_leaflets`
-* Flip-flop: :mod:`lipyphilic.lib.flip_flop`
-* Interlealet registration: :mod:`lipyphilic.lib.registration`
-* Neighbours: :mod:`lipyphilic.lib.neighbours`
-* Area per lipid: :mod:`lipyphilic.lib.area_per_lipid`
-* Lipid order parameter: :mod:`lipyphilic.lib.order_parameter`
-* Lipid orientation: :mod:`lipyphilic.lib.z_angles`
-* Lipid :math:`z` positions: :mod:`lipyphilic.lib.z_positions`
-* Lipid :math:`z` thickness: :mod:`lipyphilic.lib.z_thickness`
-* Plotting utilities: :mod:`lipyphilic.lib.plotting`

 Assign leaflets: :mod:`lipyphilic.lib.assign_leaflets`
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^